Let's Talk Heirloom Corn!

 But this is just the tip of the cob (forgive us) when it comes to your options for growing heirloom corn.
-Heirloom varietals include corn cultivars that are decades and centuries old, and many are not artificially modified and available through organic sources.
-Some can't be obtained widely through commercial sources because they don't perform well in mass production, so you may need to avail yourself of a seed exchange or heirloom seed company to find them, but it's totally worth it for unique, eye-catching, tasty corn.
+Heirloom varietals include corn cultivars that are decades and centuries old, and many are available through organic sources.
+Some can't be widely obtained commercially because they don't perform well in mass production, so you may need to avail yourself of a seed exchange or heirloom seed company to find them, but it's totally worth it for uniquely tasty corn.

 You have to love a name like Howling Mob, a cultivar released by venerable seed company Burpee in 1906.
-It matures early and comes with a stout husk good for wrapping foods for steaming and baking.
-Its worth giving this heirloom specimen a go!
+It matures early and comes with a stout husk good for wrapping foods to steam or bake.
+It's worth giving this heirloom specimen a go!

 Just want some novelty?
 Check out Strawberry Popcorn, which is about the cutest thing we've ever seen.
 This heirloom cultivar produces tiny cobs with dark red seeds that make great decor as well as popcorn fodder.
 Turn heads in your Dallas garden with this adorable heirloom cultivar, which serves as a colorful reminder that corn doesn't just come in bland and generic "white" or "yellow" cobs!